-Please authorize Joseph to use this card to purchase items from your store from March 14, 2015 until December 31, 2015.
+Please authorize Joseph to use this card to purchase items from your store from DATE until DATE.
 Any purchases after this time period will not be approved by me and will be disputed to the credit card company.
 I also ask that you always check for identification and a copy of this letter when making any transactions with Mr. Bernardino.
 He has always been a trustworthy and faithful friend, but I want to make sure that the proper precautions are in place to protect my credit card.

 If you should have any questions about this credit card authorization, or you need me to complete another form, I will be more than happy to do so.
 I can be reached anytime at 740-710-4589.
 The card he is using is authorized through Global Bank and only has a $500 limit.

 Sample 2 - Bank Account Authorization Letter

 First Party’s Address

 This letter is a formal authorization for Name of Third Party to access my checking account NUMBER at Name of Bank to make my mortgage and car loan payments while I am on vacation between DATE and DATE.

 If you have any questions, I can be reached at Phone Number or at Email Address at any time, even while I am on vacation.

 I appreciate your help in this matter.